Justin Turner Player Props: Red Sox vs. Mets

-The Boston Red Sox, including Justin Turner and his .622 slugging percentage over his past 10 games, battle starter Max Scherzer and the New York Mets at Fenway Park, Saturday at 7:10 PM ET.
+On Sunday, Justin Turner (.622 slugging percentage in past 10 games, including three home runs) and the Boston Red Sox face the New York Mets, whose starting pitcher will be Carlos Carrasco.
+First pitch is at 7:10 PM ET.

-In his most recent game, he racked up three RBI (going 1-for-4 with a home run) against the Athletics.
+He notched a home run while going 1-for-4 in his most recent game against the Mets.

 Justin Turner Game Info & Props vs. the Mets